 Additionally, it is crucial to practice good hygiene, such as washing hands thoroughly before and after handling raw poultry, eggs, or any other potentially contaminated food.
 Properly washing fruits and vegetables is also important to remove any potential bacteria.

-See also How long to cook frozen whole chicken in instant pot
+See also How to cook smoked pork hocks in the oven

 Overall, understanding Salmonella and practicing proper food safety measures is essential in preventing infection and keeping yourself and others safe from foodborne illnesses.